 This senior seminar course prepares students to understand and express a Christian perspective on issues critical to the education profession.
 Biblical and theological themes relating to education provide a base, while historical biographies and examples supply a context in which students generate a distinctively Christian response to a contemporary problem facing education.
+Meets the general studies senior seminar requirement.
 Prerequisites: senior standing; completion of the majority of the units required for God's Word and the Christian Response; and completion of the majority of course work in the major